 One of his teammates, goalkeeper Vítor Damas, a “Lion” from 1966 to 1976 and then again from 1984 to 1989, is credited by some with many more appearances, but a big number of those were in friendly matches.

-Fernando Peyroteo, one of Sporting's legendary “Five Violins” in the thirties and forties, top scorer in Portugal's Championship on six occasions, is the club's leading scorer with 543 goals, 635 according to other accounts, including goals scored in friendly games.
+Fernando Peyroteo, one of Sporting's legendary “Five Violins” in the thirties and forties, top scorer in Portugal's Championship on six occasions, is the club's (and the league's) leading scorer with 543 goals, 635 according to other accounts, including goals scored in friendly games.

 They may not hold any Sporting record, but it would be impossible to write about the Lisbon's “Green and whites” and not mention Luís Figo and Cristiano Ronaldo.

 The former spent six years as professional at Sporting, from 1989 to 1995, coming from the club's football academy, and it's from the Lisbon team that Barcelona signed him.

 As for Ronaldo, he too came out of Sporting's academy, he spent just one season wearing the green and white jersey in the Primeira Liga, and in 2003 he moved to Manchester United, having attracted Sir Alex Ferguson's interest in a friendly game between the two teams.

 Sporting, or “Sporting Lisbon”, as we tend to erroneously call them outside Portugal, so as to differentiate them from other clubs named “Sporting”, may have not won the championship title since 2002, but they remain one of Portugal's “Big Three”, proud of what they have accomplished in more than 100 years.